The Blue Comet: Writing

-Chase called up Steve Schirripa in January 2007 to inform him about the inclusion of his character Bobby Baccalieri's death in the episode.
-Schirripa found surprising Chase's way to tell him, as Chase usually took the actors of the show aside at readthrough and told them how their characters would die once it was decided to kill off their characters.
-Once Chase arrived, Schirripa deduced that his visit was to discuss his character's death, leading Chase to tell him how Bobby would be killed in a train store.
-After that, Schirripa told Chase about his hopes of having impressed him with his work in the show; Chase assured him he was happy with the work Schirripa did for The Sopranos.
+Chase called Steve Schirripa in January 2007 to inform him of his character Bobby Baccalieri's death in the episode.
+Schirripa found Chase's choice to call him surprising, as Chase usually took the actors for characters who die aside at read-throughs and inform them of their demise and how it occurs.
+Chase visited Schirripa to discuss his character's death, with Chase telling him Bobby would be killed in a train store.
+Schirripa then told Chase how he hoped he impressed him with his work on the show; Chase assured him of his happiness.

-The cardboard cutout of the character Silvio Dante that appears near the end of the episode in the safehouse was added by the writers as a way to give the character some sort of presence in the scene.
+The cardboard cutout of Silvio Dante that appears near the end of the episode in the safehouse was added by the writers as a way to give the character some sort of presence in the scene.
 The writers created the safehouse as an unoccupied house kept for emergencies and storage of various items, such as the promotional cutout of Silvio for the Bada Bing!.